Best Biking Trails Near Gaylord, Michigan

 Length: 10.9 miles

 A gorgeous section of trail, this stretch has four miles with no road access as you pass through Stewart’s Creek Marsh.
 Pause to take in the wildlife and hear musical bird calls.
 This section of trail also crosses the Sturgeon River twice and the west branch of the Sturgeon near Wolverine.
-You’ll arrive in Wolverine at the local riverside park.
+You’ll arrive in the quaint village of Wolverine at the picturesque riverside park.
 Keep going up the hill to the Whistle Stop, 4853 Webb Road, on the east side of the expressway and across the street from Shultz’s Party Store.
-Enjoy a full menu, though we recommend one of their delicious sub sandwiches.
+Enjoy a full menu, though we recommend one of their delicious subs.

 Wolverine to Indian River: